-This and one additional print in this issue of La Belle Assemblée are labeled as Vauxhall Vittoria Fete Dresses.
-They were worn at a grand fete, held at Vauxhall Gardens on June 21, celebrating Wellington’s great victory over the French at the Battle of Vittoria.
+This Vauxhall Vittoria Fete dress would have been worn at a grand fete, held at Vauxhall Gardens on June 21, 1813, celebrating Wellington’s victory over the French at the Battle of Vittoria.
 First, there was a banquet for 1000 gentlemen, including the Prince Regent and most of the Royal Dukes.
-This was followed by a musical concert attended by the wives of the gentlemen (one wonders what they did while their husbands dined in splendor), plus another 10,000 or so people.
+This was followed by a musical concert, also attended by the wives of the gentlemen (one wonders what they did while their husbands dined in splendor), plus another 10,000 or so people.

 Normally, one would wear Half Dress to Vauxhall, as it was not a formal venue.
 But this event was a big, expensive affair, and Full Dress was appropriate.
-(In case there was any question about whether this was print shows Full or Half Dress, the comments in the General Observations on Fashion and Dress specifically name both prints as Full Dress.)
+(In case there is any question about whether this print shows Full or Half Dress, the comments in the General Observations on Fashion and Dress specifically name it as Full Dress.)

 The print is described in the magazine as follows: